Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 • Escalates results when structural blockers exist, even if the raw score looks moderate.

-• Stops before any questionnaire, scorecard export, contract clauses, or monitoring workflow so it complements ACT Tier 2 instead of replacing it.
+• Stops before any questionnaire, scorecard export, contract clauses, or monitoring workflow so it complements AI Controls Professional instead of replacing it.

 Abstract enterprise procurement checkpoint for AI vendor governance review